shbelay/soc-analyst-challenge/README.md

 - Fleet Server: A centralized system for managing endpoint agents and gathering telemetry data.
 - osTicket: A ticketing tool for organizing and streamlining incident management workflows.
 - Mythic C2: A command and control framework that enables attack simulations through custom payloads.
-- Kali Linux: A Linux platform for penetration testing exercises.
+- Kali Linux: A Linux platform for penetration testing.